Krypto-iaik/Attacks_AES_SecretSBox/README.md

 For a complete discussion about these attacks using the Subspace Trail, we refer to the following paper:

-Title: "Subspace Trail Cryptanalysis and its Applications to AES" Authors: Lorenzo Grassi, Christian Rechberger and Sondre Ronjom Available at: http://eprint.iacr.org/
+Title: "Subspace Trail Cryptanalysis and its Applications to AES" Authors: Lorenzo Grassi, Christian Rechberger and Sondre Ronjom Available at: http://eprint.iacr.org/http://eprint.iacr.org/2016/592

 Programs:

-0) AES.c
+0) AES.c - AES.common.c

 Attacks: